jorgenschaefer/elpy/docs/concepts.rst

    created using `elpy-rpc-python-command` and populated with the needed packages from `elpy-rpc--get-package-list`.

+   For Anaconda users on Windows, the only supported option is `'current`.
+   Please put `(setq elpy-rpc-virtualenv-path 'current)` in your init file.

 .. option:: elpy-rpc-large-buffer-size

    The size in character starting from which Elpy will transfer buffer